Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 8: Test with Python service unavailable

 **Expected Results:**
-- Step 1: User is authenticated
-- Step 2: AI Status tab content is displayed
-- Step 3: Service status (available/unavailable) is displayed
-- Step 4: Average latency metrics are shown
-- Step 5: BlazeFace fallback state is shown when applicable
-- Step 6: Accuracy percentages are displayed
-- Step 7: Status shows "Available" with latency
-- Step 8: Status shows "Unavailable" and fallback active
+When an admin or guard user signs in and navigates to the Dashboard, they should be able to access the AI Status tab.
+The AI Status tab content should be displayed, showing information about the Python AI microservice health and performance.
+The service status should be clearly displayed, indicating whether the Python AI service is "Available" or "Unavailable".
+Average latency metrics should be shown, displaying the response time in milliseconds for face detection requests.
+When the Python service is unavailable, the BlazeFace fallback state should be indicated, showing that the browser-based fallback detection is active.
+Detection accuracy percentages should be displayed if available, showing the reliability of face detection.
+When the Python service is available, the status should show "Available" along with the current latency measurement.
+When the service is unavailable, the status should show "Unavailable" and indicate that the BlazeFace fallback is active.

 **Actual Results:**
-- Step 1: User is authenticated
-- Step 2: AI Status tab content is displayed
-- Step 3: Service status (available/unavailable) is displayed
-- Step 4: Average latency metrics are shown
-- Step 5: BlazeFace fallback state is shown when applicable
-- Step 6: Accuracy percentages are displayed
-- Step 7: Status shows "Available" with latency
-- Step 8: Status shows "Unavailable" and fallback active
+AI Status tab displayed service health information.
+Service status shown correctly.
+Latency metrics displayed.
+Fallback state indicated when applicable.
+Accuracy percentages shown.
+Status updated correctly based on service availability.

 **Status:** Passed